UEFI-code/BachelorGraduateDesign/README.md

 So I do a fork with original PyTorch and modified its code to enable DMA method.

+You can download the prebuilt wheel installer file of the hacked version of PyTorch from [here](https://github.com/UEFI-code/PyTorch_For_PoorGuys/releases), or build it yourself from source code!

 ### Features

 - Allocated Memory Buffer on VRAM first for Lower Latency, once the VRAM exhausted, it automatic allocated from Host RAM